Who said old, seemingly useless things cannot be used for art? Probably no one, but the work of artist Vik Muniz is a sight to behold.

 Take a look at this.

-No doubt, even a person with almost zero knowledge in art1 will recognize this piece by Van Gogh.
+No doubt, even a person with almost zero knowledge in art ((that could very well be yours truly)) will recognize this piece by Van Gogh.
 Heck, I hate to admit it, but Don McLean’s Vincent (Starry, Starry Night) is playing in my head even as I type these words…

 Another work of art which you may recognize is Picking Flowers in a Field, although it may not be as popular as the previous one.